-17.2.1.
-If a distributor has disconnected a customer as a result of:

-- (a) non-compliance with this Code of Practice under clause 16.2, and the customer has remedied the non-compliance within 10 business days of disconnection; - (b) danger under clause 16.3, and the customer has eliminated the cause of the danger within 10 business days of disconnection; or - (c) a request from a retailer, on request by the customer or by a retailer on behalf of the customer, but subject to other applicable laws and codes of practice and the customer paying any reconnection charge (as permitted under the approved pricing proposal), the distributor must reconnect the customer.
+- 17.2.1.
+If a distributor has disconnected a customer as a result of: - (a) non-compliance with this Code of Practice under clause 16.2, and the customer has remedied the non-compliance within 10 business days of disconnection; - (b) danger under clause 16.3, and the customer has eliminated the cause of the danger within 10 business days of disconnection; or - (c) a request from a retailer, on request by the customer or by a retailer on behalf of the customer, but subject to other applicable laws and codes of practice and the customer paying any reconnection charge (as permitted under the approved pricing proposal), the distributor must reconnect the customer.

 - 17.2.2.
-Subject to clause 17.2.4, if a customer, or a retailer on behalf of a customer, makes a request for reconnection under clause 17.2.1 to a distributor: - (a) before 3 pm on a business day, the distributor must:
+Subject to clauses 17.2.4 and 17.2.5, if a customer, or a retailer on behalf of a customer, makes a request for reconnection under clause 17.2.1 to a distributor. - (a) before 3 pm on a business day, the distributor must: - where the distributor is able to reconnect the customer by re-energising the customer's supply address remotely, use best endeavours to reconnect the customer within two hours of a request being validated by the distributor, and - (ii) in any event, reconnect the customer on the day of the request;

-- (i) use best endeavours to reconnect the customer within two hours of a request being validated by the distributor; and - (ii) in any event, reconnect the customer on the day of the request; - (b) after 3 pm on a business day, and if the customer pays any applicable additional after-hours reconnection charge, the distributor must: - (i) use best endeavours to reconnect the customer within two hours of a request being validated by the distributor; and - (ii) in any event, reconnect the customer by the next business day; and - (c) after 3pm and before 9pm on a business day and if the customer has not paid any applicable additional after-hours reconnection charge, the distributor must reconnect the customer by the next business day. - (d) after 9pm on a business day or on a day that is not a business day, the distributor must reconnect the customer by the next business day. - 17.2.3.
+- (b) after 3pm and before 9pm on a business day and if the customer pays any applicable additional after-hours reconnection charge, the distributor must: - (i) where the distributor is able to reconnect the customer by re-energising the customer's supply address remotely, use best endeavours to reconnect the customer within two hours of a request being validated by the distributor, and - (ii) in any event, reconnect the customer by the next business day; and - (c) after 3pm and before 9pm on a business day and if the customer has not paid any applicable additional after-hours reconnection charge, the distributor must reconnect the customer by the next business day. - (d) after 9pm on a business day or on a day that is not a business day, the distributor must reconnect the customer by the next business day. - 17.2.3.
 A distributor and a customer may agree that reconnection may occur at a later time than required under clause 17.2.2. - 17.2.4.
 A distributor is not obliged to reconnect a customer under clause 17.2.2 unless the distributor reasonably believes that it can do so safely. - 17.2.5.
+A distributor is not obliged to reconnect a customer in the timeframes provided by clause 17.2.2 where a distributor does not own the meter or where a site visit is required, in which case the distributor must use best endeavours to reconnect the customer as soon as practicable. - 17.2.6.
 This clause 17.2 applies to an exempt distributor.